USB Hub Features and Capabilities

 Versatile Charging Options: Many hubs include charging ports with fast charging capabilities, reducing the need for separate chargers.

-Compact Design: Portable hubs are lightweight and easy to carry, making them ideal for travel and remote work.
+Compact Design: Portable hubs are lightweight and easy to carry, making them suitable for travel and remote work.

 Plug-and-Play Functionality: Most hubs work seamlessly with devices without requiring additional software or drivers.